Problems we are facing

 - There is a lack of knowledge about the consequences for the environment and health

-- There are no recycling options or waste management rules for plastic in Cambodia, everything ends up in the landfills, the river and the sea
+- There are no recycling options or waste management rules for plastic in Cambodia, everything ends up in the landfills, the river, the sea or burned

 That is why…

 - Plastic Free Cambodia has developed a program with workshops, advice and leadership trainings

 - We are a group of active citizens who want to live in a cleaner environment

 - We think that the change starts with all of us!
 Let’s change together!

 Is the average number of plastic bags used per week per person in Cambodia